Warships are vessels constructed for naval warfare by the government of a sovereign nation.

 All these ships can literally destroy enemies but why is this one specifically named Destroyer?

-We can uncover that looking into its history first.
+We can uncover that by looking into its history first.

 Originally, Destroyers were called torpedo boat destroyers.
-Spanish navy fleet built them in 1885 to counter torpedo boat attacks which plagued the seas during mid-19th century.
+Spanish navy fleet built them in 1885 to counter torpedo boat attacks that plagued the seas during the mid-19th century.

 The obsolescence of those enemies evolved their function evolved over time and their roles changed together with its name.